cake-build/cake-vscode/README.md

 * `cake.codeLens.debugTask.logging.programOutput`: flag to determine whether program output should be logged to the output window when not using an external console.
 Default value is `false`.
 * `cake.codeLens.debugTask.logging.engineLogging`: flag to determine whether program output should be logged to the output window when not using an external console.
 Default value is `false`.
 * `cake.codeLens.debugTask.logging.browserStdOut`: flag to determine if stdout text from the launching the web browser should be logged to the output window.
 Default value is `false`.

+**Remark**: While the command to debug a task is configurable using the `cake.codeLens.debugTask.program` setting, there is no specific setting for configuring the command to run a task.
+For this case the `cake.taskRunner.buildScript` setting is used (see above).

 ## Resource Video